 “That said, the importance of his education is always top of mind when we hang out together.
 We always spend the first part of our outings discussing how school is going, what’s going well for him, what’s challenging him, and anything else he might want to share about his day-to-day,” Cameron continued.
 “He wants to go to college, and I know he’ll do very well there.
 I just like to remind him of the importance of keeping his nose in the books if he’s going to do what he wants to do.”

-One outing that reinforced Elian’s interest in college was a trip to see the 2016 U.T. vs. Notre Dame football game – a “nail-biter” of a contest.
+One outing in particular reinforced Elian’s interest in college — a trip to see the 2016 U.T. vs. Notre Dame football game – a “nail-biter” of a contest.
 “Oh, it was unbelievable!”
 Cameron exclaimed.
 “Elian had never been to a college football game before, so I made sure we got there a couple of hours early to walk around.
 I’ll never forget how many times he simply said, ‘I can’t wait to go to college.’”

-Though that experience was exciting and eye-opening, it’s not the only educational experience Elian has had since becoming a Little Brother.
-“One of my favorite activities was rock climbing,” Elian said, “because it showed how we needed to rely on each other to succeed.”
+Although the college football game was exciting and eye-opening, it’s not the only learning experience Elian has had since becoming a Little Brother.
+“One of my favorite activities was rock climbing,” Elian said, “because I learned how we need to rely on each other to succeed.”

-In addition, since Elian is taking culinary arts classes in school, Cameron took him to a “How to Cook” workshop at Whole Foods.
+In addition, because Elian is taking Culinary Arts classes in school, Cameron took his Little Brother to a “How to Cook” workshop at Whole Foods.
 “It was great!”
 Elian said.
 “They showed me how to cut stuff and how to use the blender right.
 I learned how to make hummus.
 I love hummus now.”

-Because of that experience, should Elian not get a basketball or football scholarship to college, he may turn his attention to culinary school and become a chef.
-He has an interest in owning a restaurant like his uncle does.
+Because of that experience, should Elian not get a basketball or football scholarship to college, he may turn his attention to culinary school and study to become a chef.
+He also has an interest in owning a restaurant, like his uncle.

 Elian and his siblings live in a single-parent household.
 Though there were male figures in his life, his mom, Bridget, felt that he needed a Big Brother.
 “He was at that teenage stage where he was not listening.
 He’d get angry.
 Since being matched, he’s become more positive and focused.”